-In addition to Mesa Verde National Park, there are quite a few other archaeological historic sites in this area.
+In addition to Mesa Verde National Park, there are quite a few other archaeological historic sites in this area that you can do as a side trip.
 The Trail of the Ancients Scenic Byway is a road trip you can follow to get out and explore some of these places.

 - Ute Mountain Tribal Park – The Ute people give their own guided tours of their land that include cliff dwellings, petroglyphs, and other ancient ruins of the Ancestral Puebloan people.
 If you want to see some locations outside the National Park with native people as your guides, this could be worth going to see.
 They offer half and full day tours.